ktaranov/sqlserver-kit/Utilities/README.md

 Price: No

 The Free Static code analyzer
  - PL-SQL & T-SQL
  - Support for more than 50 violation rules
  - Light weight & fast
  - Easy to install & use
  - XML reports

+<a id="powerbi-desktop"></a>
 ## PowerBI
-<a id="power-bi"></a>
-Download page: [PowerBI]<br/>
+Download page: [PowerBI Desktop]<br/>
-Release date: ?<br/>
+Release date: 2017-07-11<br/>
-Support Version: ?<br/>
+Support Version: 2008/2012/2014/2016/2017<br/>
 Author: Microsoft<br/>
-Free version: ?<br/>
+Free version: Yes<br/>
 Price: ?

 Power BI is a suite of business analytics tools to analyze data and share insights.
 Monitor your business and get answers quickly with rich dashboards available on every device.

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms